robotology/superquadric-grasp-demo/README.md

 3. Launch the basic modules:`iKinGazeCtrl`, `iKinCartsianSolver`- for both right and left arm.
 4. Launch the [`skinManager`](https://github.com/robotology/icub-main/tree/master/src/modules/skinManager) and `skinManagerGui` and connect.
 Set the `binarization filter` off and the `compensation gain` and the `contact compensation gain` at the minimum values.
 5. Launch and connect all the modules required from the demo, which are collected in [this xml](https://github.com/robotology/icub-grasp-demo/blob/master/app/script/grasp-demo.xml.template)

-6(a).
-Launch the lua script:
+6. (a) Launch the lua script:
 ```
 cd app/lua
 lua grasping_main.lua
 ```
-6(b).
-Alternatively, you can launch the lua state machine with the [`rfsmGui`](https://github.com/robotology/rfsmTools#testing-the-rfsmgui).
+6. (b) Alternatively, you can launch the lua state machine with the [`rfsmGui`](https://github.com/robotology/rfsmTools#testing-the-rfsmgui).
 More information about the state machine are provided [here](https://github.com/robotology/icub-grasp-demo/tree/master/app/lua).

 #### Setting up the demo
 Before running the demo, it is recommended to correctly set up the modules.
 In particular:
-- for the `superquadric-model`, we suggest to [calibrate the stereo vision](https://github.com/robotology/superquadric-model/tree/master/tutorial#calibrate-the-stereo-vision-through-the-sfm-module)
+- for the `superquadric-model`, we suggest to [calibrate the stereo vision](https://github.com/robotology/superquadric-model/tree/master/tutorial#calibrate-the-stereo-vision-through-the-sfm-module).
-- and for  the `superquadric-grasp`, we recommend to calibrate the robot following [these instructions](https://github.com/robotology/superquadric-grasp/tree/master/tutorial#setting-up-before-running)
+- and for  the `superquadric-grasp`, we recommend to calibrate the robot following [these instructions](https://github.com/robotology/superquadric-grasp/tree/master/tutorial#setting-up-before-running).

 #### How to costum the demo
 The `icub-grasp-demo` can be customized by the user by changing the configuration parameters of the [`superquadric-model`](http://robotology.github.io/superquadric-model/doxygen/doc/html/group__superquadric-model.html) and [`superquadric-grasp`](https://robotology.github.io/superquadric-grasp/doxygen/doc/html/group__superquadric-grasp.html) modules, in the proper configuration files.